NotAWiz4rd/agenty-python/README.md

-# Agenty - Self-Extending AI Agent System
+# Agenty - Self-Extending AI (Multi-)Agent System

 This is an AI agent system that can self-extend by writing more tools for itself, interact with files, execute Git commands, maintain conversation context across restarts, and incorporate human feedback when needed.

+An extension to support multiple agents working together is currently under way and completely experimental.
+To start an agent in multi-agent mode, set TEAM_MODE in base_agent.py to true.
+Team mode is still in development.

 ## Features